-A Short Story for My Son, Jack
+A Short Story for My Son, Jackson

 Have you ever had one of those moments where you walk into a room for a reason, and then when you get there you’ve forgotten why?

 Today I was out with my 12 year old diagnosed autistic son Jackson (or just ‘Jack’ as he prefers).
 I take exception to that ‘diagnosis’, but then that’s another story.
 We had just enjoyed a glorious Spring day in the sun riding our bikes by the river.
 I had been away for some weeks and only been back in town a week or so.
 We had some serious father-son catch up time to do – and this was a very special day for us both (in more ways than one).

 As often happens, he asked me something profound, apropos to life and death, quite out of the deep blue sky.
 If ever there was a ‘Jack’, he sure is one -straight down the line like an arrow and tall and slim.
 He will be a heart-breaker that boy, and hopefully a good basket-baller.

 Now this particular topic is big and important to Jack these past few months: death and going to heaven, or, plainly: mortality.

 Actually, it’s just a big topic right there – for us all.